Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Gouge**: Whenever you deal damage to a creature with temporary hit points using _Serrated Dirk_, you first remove the temporary hit points and deal 2d6 additional damage.

+**Out of Sight**: Once per short rest you can cast the invisible spell on yourself

 _You gain +2 to stealth checks_

-_You gain +1 to hit and damage rolls using this magical weapon._
+_You gain +2 to hit and damage rolls using this magical weapon._

 ---